WPoelman/WPoelman.github.io/content/posts/useful-software-2025-04-17/index.md

 ```

 ## Browser Extensions
 * [GitHub Enhanced](https://github.com/refined-github/refined-github) fixes a lot of annoyances of using GitHub.
-The quality-of-life features it adds are generally very well thought out.
+The quality-of-life features it adds are generally well thought out.
 * [Unpaywall](https://unpaywall.org/) tries to find open access versions of research articles behind a paywall.
 I'm luckily in a field where the vast majority of research is openly available, but it has helped occasionally, especially with older articles.
 * [Unhook](https://unhook.app/) hides everything on Youtube except for the search bar.
-I generally don't use Youtube on my laptop, but sometimes I watch a keynote or lecture for work and don't want to see piles of distracting algorithmic trash when I do.
+I generally don't use Youtube on my laptop, but sometimes I watch a keynote or lecture for work and don't want to see piles of distracting algorithmic crap when I do.

 ## Python Development
 Python as a language is nice to use, Python as a development 'ecosystem' is cumbersome at best and a huge anti-pattern at worst.
 Over the years, I've tried Conda, Poetry, pyenv, manual setups, etc.
-I currently have a [decent setup](https://github.com/WPoelman/template) that works for me that I also recommend to students, but it's still quite cumbersome.
+I currently have a [decent setup](https://github.com/WPoelman/template) that works for me, which I also recommend to students, but it's still quite cumbersome.
-Someone recently recommended [uv](https://github.com/astral-sh/uv) to me and it seems extremely promising.
+Someone recently recommended [uv](https://github.com/astral-sh/uv) and it seems extremely promising.
 I've yet to use it extensively, but I thought I'd put it here as it holds a lot of promise.

-Finally, I also highly recommend [pre-commit](https://pre-commit.com/) (it's also included in my setup mentioned previously).
+Finally, I also recommend [pre-commit](https://pre-commit.com/) (it's also included in my setup mentioned previously).
 It can do many things, but it's mainly used as a way to keep your git repos clean and safe.
 It runs fixes and checks you specify which *have to be met* for you to even push your changes.
 This can include things like "remove all trailing whitespace", "format Markdown", "check dependencies for security issues", "format Python", "pass tests", "don't upload things that look like API keys", etc.
-I've used it as a CI/CD framework at a previous job, I use it in my own repos (mostly), and it generally works very well once it's set up properly.
+I've used it as a CI/CD framework at a previous job, I use it in my own repos (mostly), and it generally works well once it's set up properly.

 [^1]: I occasionally write software for a computer in a physics lab that *has* to have Windows on it for some proprietary drivers for measurement instruments.